 It’s probably the most difficult gift to give, the one for a friend or even an acquaintance who just lost a loved one or who’s dealing with an illness.
 But it’s also the best way to let that person know you’re thinking about them.
 “It’s a great opportunity if you’re not that close with someone or if your fear of saying the wrong thing stops you from saying anything at all,” says Kelsey Crowe, author, speaker, and founder of Help Each Other Out.
 “A gift is a great way to show that you’re thinking and you care.”
-But it can be nerve-racking to figure out what someone might want or need, so below Crowe helps navigate the Amazon shelves for the best gifts to buy for people dealing with loss.
+But it can be nerve-racking to figure out what someone might want or need, so below Crowe and two other grief experts help navigate the best gifts to buy for people dealing with loss.

 Of course, flowers are always a safe bet.

 When it comes to books, “People like books of poetry, but if you do provide something to read, make sure they know that there’s no expectation or pressure to read it,” Crowe says.
 Write a card that makes that clear, saying something like, “I thought you might like this, it’s for you whenever you’re ready.”
 Both Crowe and Kessler brought up this book of poems that Kevin Young collected after his father died.
 “It looks like a beautiful gift,” Kessler says.
 “It looks substantial.”